 The Ontario Power Generation Winter Festival of Lights is one of the premier illumination festivals in North America.
-Its Illumination Route extends eight kilometers along the stunningly beautiful Niagara Parkway, through Dufferin Islands and into surrounding tourist districts.
-The Niagara Parks displays make up the largest section of the WFOL illumination route and host many of the Festival’s iconic displays.
+Our signature Illumination Route extends eight kilometres through the stunningly beautiful Niagara Parkway, through Dufferin Islands and into surrounding tourist districts.
+The displays along the Niagara Parkway represent the largest section of the WFOL illumination route and host many of the Festival’s iconic displays.

-At the bottom of Clifton Hill is an area known as Grandview, for the Winter Festival of Lights this area will feature decorative lighting including spiral trees at Oakes Garden Theatre, the Grandview Christmas Tree with presents and trees adorn with warm white lighting and dangling strands to resemble trees with Spanish Moss.
+At the bottom of Clifton Hill is an area known as Grandview, during the OPG Winter Festival of Lights this area features decorative lighting including spiral trees at Oakes Garden Theatre and trees adorn with warm white lighting and dangling strands to resemble trees with Spanish Moss.
 Also at Grandview visitors are invited to enjoy Loop, an interactive illumination, sit down inside this display and activate the mechanism that causes beautiful images to come to life in fairytales.

 Queen Victoria Park

-Moving towards the Falls, visitors can view the Festival’s iconic Zimmerman Fountain, the Niagara Parks Duck Pond and the illuminated Niagara Parks Police Building with Angels.
+Moving towards the Falls, visitors can view the Festival’s iconic Zimmerman Fountain, the Niagara Parks Deer Pond and the illuminated Niagara Parks Police Building with Angels.

 Queen Victoria Park is beautifully illuminated with a forest of tree-shaped displays in various colours.
 Behind these trees white blinking lights are spread across the moraine which resemble sparkling stars in the night sky.